mirza-ei/-Voice-Verification-/Voice Verification/code/README.md

-# Siamese Network for Audio Similarity
+# Voice Verification with Siamese Network

 This project uses a Siamese network with GRU (Gated Recurrent Unit) cells to compare audio files based on their Short-Time Fourier Transform (STFT) representations.
 The model is designed to classify pairs of audio samples as either similar or dissimilar.